Living Will

 - POLST

 - Physician Orders for Life-Sustaining Treatment.
-A set of medical orders that addresses key critical care decisions that reflect a patient’s goals of care.
+A set of medical orders that address key critical care decisions that reflect a patient’s goals of care.